nchinling/Tradeus_ibf-mini-project/README.md

 ## Introduction
 Tradeus is a stock tracker app, with features that distinguishes it from other typical stock tracker apps.

 It is built with Angular(frontend), Spring Boot (backend) with SQL, Redis and MongoDB as databases.

+Some exciting implementations in Tradeus include charting, ability to create personal portfolios which displays real time update of stock profits calculated using both annualised and total profits.

 ### Technology
 - Angular *Typescript*
 - Spring Boot *Java*
 - Chart JS *Javascript*
 - ngBootStrap and Bootstrap
+- Java Mail
+- Web Sockets

 ### Using Tradeus